andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

 '''
 ```

-I'm going to use just a very basic complement of libraries here, all standard for simple data sciency stuff.
+Alright!
+So the code-blocks below are snippets from the jupyter notebook that I used for this project.
+The first block is where I imported the necessary python packages in order to do what I needed to do.
+It's all just very basic and standard packages for simple data sciency stuff.

 ```python